addyosmani/backbone-fundamentals/backbone-fundamentals.md

 }
 ```

-Unfortunately, this method would trigger a first name error each time any of the fields were blurred and only an error message next to the first name field would be presented.
+Unfortunately, this method would trigger a `firstname` error each time any of the fields were blurred and only an error message next to the first name field would be presented.

 One potential solution to the problem is to validate all fields and return all of the errors: